JADES: Probing interstellar medium conditions at $z\sim5.5-9.5$ with ultra-deep JWST/NIRSpec spectroscopy

 We estimate that for the sample presented here, even the ratio with the longest wavelength baseline (\OIIIl 5007 / \OIIll 3726, 3729) would be affected only at the 1 \% (0.01 dex) level by adopting an extended morphology based on fitting to broad-band imaging.
 Since it is not \textit{a priori} known how closely the spatial distribution of emission lines trace the starlight observed in broad-band imaging, we decide to adopt the point-like assumption, but acknowledge that this effect introduces some systematic uncertainty to our measurements.
-We rectified and interpolated the 2D continuum map onto a regular grid for the G395M/F290LP observation, and an irregular grid for the PRISM/CLEAR to avoid an oversampling of the line spread function at short wavelengths.
-Finally, the 1D spectra were extracted from the 2D map adopting a box-car aperture as large as the shutter size, centred on the relative position of the target in the shutter.
-For each target, we combined all 1D spectra and removed any bad pixels with sigma-clipping.
-Cutouts of five example representative 1D spectra are shown in Figure~\ref{fig:example_spectra}.